MohamedAmineDHIAB/Image-Text-Matching_using_CNN-Doc2Vec-TFIDF/README.md

 <img src="https://latex.codecogs.com/png.latex?\LARGE&space;\centering&space;Accuracy@N&space;=&space;\frac{1}{K}&space;\sum_{i=1}^{K}&space;\psi_N(\textbf{image}_i)" title="\LARGE \centering Accuracy@N = \frac{1}{K} \sum_{i=1}^{K} \psi_N(\textbf{image}_i)" />

+For the first metric ACC@N , the internal accuracy term is equal to 1, if the true image lies within the number of N predictions, otherwise the term is equal to 0.
+It is calculated for each article and added together and then averaged over the total number of articles K .

 <img src="https://latex.codecogs.com/png.latex?\LARGE&space;MRR@N&space;=&space;\frac{1}{K}&space;\sum_{i=1}^{K}&space;\frac{1}{\rho\left(&space;\textbf{image}_i\right)}" title="\LARGE MRR@N = \frac{1}{K} \sum_{i=1}^{K} \frac{1}{\rho\left( \textbf{image}_i\right)}" />

+The Mean Reciprocal Rank, which is a metric for evaluating ranked retrieved elements.
+Each prediction has a rank between 1 and N and the lower the rank the higher the score given to this prediction as a match by the model.
+If the ground truth image is present in the retrieved list of size N then $\rho$ corresponds to it's rank.
+Otherwise, the internal term of the sum is set to 0 (the rank is inf).